numpy/numpy/doc/source/dev/development_environment.rst

     $ python -c "import numpy as np; np.test()"

-Tests can also be run with ``pytest numpy``, however then the NumPy-specific plugin is not found which causes strange side effects
+Tests can also be run with ``pytest numpy``, however then the NumPy-specific plugin is not found which causes strange side effects.

 Running individual test files can be useful; it's much faster than running the whole test suite or that of a whole module (example: ``np.random.test()``).